Accelerate Your Path to a Career in Nursing

 - Submit the Second Degree Nursing Program Application.

 - Submit all materials (including official college and study abroad transcripts and AP or CLEP scores) directly to Undergraduate Admissions.
 Items must be received by December 1.
-Offer timelines may extend beyond mid-February, as Admissions must review your transcripts before they are shared with the Nese College of Nursing.

 Undergraduate Admissions will calculate your cumulative GPA based on all undergraduate course work from all postsecondary institutions.